H3-participating practice streamlines patient enrollment in quit-smoking program

 Purdue, State of Indiana partner again to extend/expand EHR Meaningful Use support

 Purdue receives additional funding to provide support for small practices in CMS Quality Payment Program

 It's time to shake your MIPS

-View a list of M-PRN conferences and webinars here.
+View a list of QPP Resource Center™ webinars and conferences here.

 This material was prepared by the QPP Resource Center™, the Quality Payment Program for the Midwest, under contract with the Centers for Medicare & Medicaid Services (CMS), an agency of the U.S. Department of Health and Human Services.
 The contents presented do not necessarily reflect CMS policy.

-As a coalition member of the MACRA Provider Resource Network (M-PRN), which manages the QPP Resource Center™, Purdue Healthcare Advisors will bring direct support to approximately 6,000 MIPS-eligible, Indiana-based clinicians.
+As a coalition member of the MACRA Provider Resource Network (M-PRN), which manages the QPP Resource Center™ of the Midwest, Purdue Healthcare Advisors will bring direct support to approximately 6,000 MIPS-eligible, Indiana-based clinicians.
 The center will help program participants choose and report on quality measures.
 Remote technical assistance may include, but is not limited to: